Ayoub-46/VerifBFL/README.md

 ### How to Use This Repository

 If you wish to reproduce the experiments or explore the code, please refer to the detailed documentation provided in each directory.
 The `README.md` files in individual folders will guide you through the setup and usage of the respective components.

+### Reference

+Bellachia, A. A., Bouchiha, M. A., Ghamri-Doudane, Y., & Rabah, M. (2025).
+VerifBFL: Leveraging zk-SNARKs for A Verifiable Blockchained Federated Learning. arXiv preprint arXiv:2501.04319.